AndersDeath/diary2/000-current.md

 7. Learned management a bit.
 Unfortunately I didn't have enough time for it today.
 8. I found an interesting youtube channel which helps with with writing skills.
 I will use it.

 At the same time I feel that I am tiered of all this situation and want to go back home.
 It's so sad that I cannot do it.
 I wish all the worst to Putin.
+This fucking murderer and maniac shooted my life and ruined thousand of others ones.